History of Frank Ocean in Timeline

 November 1, 2019: Release of "In My Room"

-On November 1, 2019, Frank Ocean followed up with a new song titled "In My Room", which premiered on Blonded Radio.
-Soon after, he posted online another vinyl single of a new song titled "Little Demon" featuring a B-side remix by Arca.
+On November 1, 2019, Frank Ocean followed up "DHL" with a new song titled "In My Room", which was premiered on Blonded Radio.

 Loading Video...

-In 2019, Frank Ocean encouraged his British fans to vote for the Labour Party in the 2019 UK general elections via his Instagram story.
+In 2019, Frank Ocean encouraged British fans to vote for the Labour Party in the 2019 UK general elections, via Instagram story.

-On February 25, 2020, Frank Ocean announced that he would replace the vinyl release of "Little Demon" with an unreleased song, which would be released on February 28, 2020.
-The vinyl for "Little Demon" was canceled, and refunds were provided.
+On February 25, 2020, Frank Ocean announced that he will replace "Little Demon" with an unreleased song which would be released on February 28, 2020.
+The vinyl for "Little Demon" was canceled and refunds were provided.

 Loading Video...

-On February 28, 2020, Frank Ocean planned to release a new unreleased song as a replacement for the canceled "Little Demon" vinyl.
-The actual outcome of this release is not specified.
+On February 28, 2020, Frank Ocean planned to release an unreleased song to replace "Little Demon".

 Loading Video...

 On August 2, 2020, Frank Ocean's younger brother, Ryan Breaux, was killed in a car crash at the age of 18.
-The crash involved a single vehicle collision, and Breaux was pronounced dead at the scene.
+The crash was a single vehicle collision which led Breaux to be pronounced dead at the scene.

-In October 2020, Frank Ocean was set to headline Coachella, but the festival was initially postponed and then cancelled altogether due to the COVID-19 pandemic.
+Frank Ocean was set to headline at Coachella in October 2020, but due to the COVID-19 pandemic, the festival was initially postponed and later cancelled altogether.

-In 2020, both of Frank Ocean's studio albums were listed on Rolling Stone's "500 Greatest Albums of All Time".
+In 2020, both of Frank Ocean's studio albums were included on Rolling Stone's "500 Greatest Albums of All Time" list, solidifying his impact on music.

-On August 8, 2021, Frank Ocean officially revealed his first fashion project, "Homer", which was initially announced in a Financial Times interview.
-Homer is described as an independent American luxury company founded by Frank Ocean, with inspiration from childhood obsessions and heritage as a fantasy.
+On August 8, 2021, Frank Ocean officially revealed his first fashion project, "Homer", described as "an independent American luxury company founded by Frank Ocean".

-In August 2021, Coachella co-founder Paul Tollett confirmed that Frank Ocean would headline the festival in 2023.
+In August 2021, Coachella co-founder Paul Tollett confirmed that Frank Ocean will headline the festival in 2023.

 December 25, 2021: Release of Untitled Song on Blonded Radio

-On December 25, 2021, Frank Ocean released a new 9-minute untitled song on his Blonded Radio show, featuring music contribution from Cory Henry.
+On December 25, 2021, Frank Ocean released a new 9-minute untitled song on his Beats 1 radio show Blonded Radio featuring music contribution from Cory Henry.

 June 2022: Talks to Direct First Feature Film with A24